Humana Insurance for Addiction Treatment in Pennsylvania

 What Do I Need Before Entering Treatment?

-Once you’ve confirmed your entry date with your treatment center, it’s time to take a few simple steps, so you can enter rehab with less worries and stresses.
+Once you’ve confirmed your entry date with your treatment center, it’s time to take a few simple steps so that you can enter rehab with fewer worries and less stress.
 You might feel stressed about leaving your job and family and worry about paying your bills while you’re in treatment, but a little preparation can help you deal with these issues.

 - Let your employer know as soon as possible about your decision to enter treatment.
 If you’re eligible for the Family and Medical Leave Act (FMLA), you’re allowed up to 12 weeks of medical leave, so your job will be protected during your stay in treatment.
 FMLA applies to employees of public agencies, public and private elementary and secondary schools, and private companies with 50 or more employees.

-- If you have children or pets, ask family members or friends you trust to help look after them.
+- Ask family members or friends you trust to help look after your children or pets.
 You could also look into paid options for temporary care.
 You’ll be more at ease knowing the people and pets you love are in good hands while you’re away in recovery.

 - Tackle your bills by prepaying whatever you can before you enter rehab or signing up for automatic payments.
 If you have someone you trust, you can leave the bill paying to that person.